 The Oral Cancer Foundation is a national public service, IRS registered 501(c)3 non-profit entity designed to reduce suffering and save lives through prevention, education, research funding, advocacy, and patient support activities.
 Oral and oropharyngeal cancers are the largest group of those cancers which fall into the head and neck cancer category.
 Common names for it include such things as mouth cancer, tongue cancer, tonsil cancer, and throat cancer.
 Approximately 53,000 people in the US will be newly diagnosed with oral cancer in 2019.
-This includes those cancers that occur in the mouth itself, in the very back of the mouth known as the oropharynx, and on the exterior lip of the mouth.
+This includes those cancers that occur in the mouth itself, (salivary gland cancers, tongue cancers, mucosal soft tissue cancers), in the very back of the mouth known as the oropharynx,(primarily tonsil and toncillar crypt and base of tongue), and on the exterior lips of the mouth.
 For more than a decade there has been an annual increase in the rate of occurrence of oral and oropharyngeal cancers.
 This is expected to continue as there is no national screening policy or protocol, and the risk factors for the disease continue to be relatively unchanged.